TNR-Health-Tracker/health_tracker/README.md

 ## Change log
+* Fixed a bug that allowed a user to submit an exercise form while the exercise_types db as empty.
 * Removed empty HealthTracker model
 * Added styling to numbers on dashboard
 * Added food entries functionality